noeddi2be/x-gains/README.md

 # ☕️ Use Case: X-Gains

-We have created a fitness tracker where users can create an account, log in, add & modify workouts and track their activities and exercises.
+X-Gains is a fitness tracker where users can create an account, log in, add & modify workouts and track their activities and exercises.
 The data is persisted in an H2 in-memory database and deployed on Render in a Docker container.

 ---

-The application was created using an MVC design pattern.
-The application is divided into different layers:
+The application was created using an MVC design pattern and is divided into different layers:
-- Presentation Layer: Frontend (Built with Budibase), Controller classes
+- Presentation Layer: Frontend (Built with Budibase), Controller Classes
-- Application Layer: Service classes
+- Application Layer: Service Classes
-- Domain Layer: Configuration classes, Model entities
+- Domain Layer: Configuration Classes, Model Entities
-- Persistence Layer: Data access object, Repository classes
+- Persistence Layer: Repository Classes
-- Database Layer: SQL statements, Database schema (H2)
+- Database Layer: SQL Statements, H2 Database

-We have used Maven for dependency management as well as for project building, ensuring a consistent build process for deployment on Render.
+Maven is used for dependency management as well as for project building, ensuring a consistent build process for deployment on Render.
-The project was built using Spring Boot, which simplifies the initial Spring setup and leveraging the robust enterprise capabilities of the Spring Framework.
+The project implements Spring Boot, which simplifies the initial Spring setup, leveraging the capabilities of the Spring Framework.

-We have configured an API using RestController annotations of Spring Boot and adjusted our Swagger UI for documentation purposes.
+The API is configured using RestController annotations and documented with Swagger-UI.

-We have included several testing classes to ensure proper functioning of our application using JUnit.
-Controller classes are tested with Postman and can also be tried out on the Swagger-UI.
+Several unit tests are included to ensure proper functioning of the application.
+Controller classes are tested with Postman and can also be tried out on Swagger-UI.

 Security is handled using the *spring-boot-starter-security* dependency.
-At the moment, basic authentication is used to access the API Endpoints.
+At the moment, basic authentication is used to access the API endpoints.
 Credentials are validated using the user entity in the H2 database.
-Passwords are stored hashed and decrypted using a password encoder from org.springframework.security.crypto.
+Passwords are stored hashed and are encrypted using a password encoder from org.springframework.security.crypto.

 ---